pokt-network/smt/README.md

 ## Sparse Merkle Sum Tree

 This library also implements a Sparse Merkle Sum Tree (SMST), the documentation for which can be found [here](./MerkleSumTree.md).

+## Versioned and Immutable Trees

+This library provides a versioned tree that allows for multiple versions of the same SMT to be stored and used for historical queries.
+The documentation for which can be found [here](./VersionedTree.md).

 ## Example